Welcome to Year One! I hope that you all had a fantastic break and are looking forward to the new and exciting challenges that Year One holds.

-Please ensure your child comes into school in their PE kits on PE days.
+Please ensure your child brings a complete P.E kit into school with them.
 They will be working initially on; Ball Skills- agility, spatial awareness, sending, receiving and co-ordination.

 This term we will be focusing on ourselves and our feelings, as well as how our behaviour affects us and those around us.
 This will include discussions about kindness and being a good friend.

 |Homework:English, Phonics, Maths and Spelling homework will be given out each Friday on class dojo.
 It is also expected that children complete 5 minutes worth of spelling practice every day, as well as daily reading.